NCAR/qstat-cache/README.md

 A cached version of the PBS Pro qstat command that reduces load on the scheduler's database

 ## Details
 Most users run the qstat command at reasonable intervals and things work well.
 However, with the advent of workflow managers more users are running qstat at frequencies much too high for current versions of PBS Pro to support well.
 This utility creates a simple text-based cache of common qstat output and provides a script to serve that data to users.
-If an option is not cached (e.g., -f output), the query is sent to PBS's version of qstat for processing.
+If an option is not cached (e.g., -xf output), the query is sent to PBS's version of qstat for processing.
 Usage:

 ```
-Usage: qstat [OPTIONS] [JOBID1 JOBID2...]
+Usage: qstat [OPTIONS] [JOBID1 JOBID2...|DESTINATION] [@SERVER]

 This command provides a lightweight alternative to qstat.
 Data
 are queried and updated every minute from the PBS job scheduler.